krauselucas/krauselucas/README.md

-## Hey, I am Lucas Krause and my goal here is to show my learnings in web development!
+## Hey, I am Lucas Krause and my goal here is to show my learnings in data analysis and web development!

 <div>
   <a href="https://github.com/krauselucas">